HealthProbiotics May Improve Anxiety and Depression

 Author News column at University of Southern California

-Sigal Sharf, the Anxiety News columnist on Anxiety.org, holds a Master's in Communications Management from USC, specializing in healthcare information dissemination.
-She also possesses dual Bachelor's degrees in Print Journalism and Political Science from USC.
-With vast experience in health services, she worked at the Los Angeles County Department of Health Services Tobacco Control Program and the Cancer Information Service of California at UCLA.
+Sigal Sharf is the author of the Anxiety News column on Anxiety.org.
+She earned a Master’s Degree in Communications Management from the University of Southern California (USC), where she focused on the dissemination of healthcare information.
+She also earned dual Bachelor’s degrees in Print Journalism and Political Science at USC.
+Ms. Sharf has extensive experience in the health services industry, having worked previously at the Los Angeles County Department of Health Services Tobacco Control Program, and the Cancer Information Service of California at the University of California Los Angeles.

 LEAVE A REPLY